Jessica Bruder is an award-winning journalist whose work focuses on subcultures and the dark corners of the economy.

-On assignment, Jessica hiked the Simanjiro Plains of Tanzania, got hooded and handcuffed in the trunk of a Hyundai, juddered across Texas in an R.V., and panned for gold with prospectors in the heart of the Mother Lode.
+On assignment, Jessica has hiked the Simanjiro Plains of Tanzania; been hooded, handcuffed and stuffed into the trunk of a Hyundai; juddered across Texas in an R.V.; and panned for gold with prospectors in the heart of the Mother Lode.
 She speaks fluent French.
 Once upon a time, Jessica was the worst waitress in all of Paris.

 Jessica got her master's degree at Columbia University's Graduate School of Journalism, where she won a Pulitzer Traveling Fellowship and was co-valedictorian of her class.
 She earned her bachelor's degree summa cum laude at Amherst College.

-In her spare time, she enjoys snowboarding, playing electric guitar in Lightning Kites and Here Come the Warm Jets: LIVE! and deploying puns painful enough to make your ears bleed.
-She is a mediocre but enthusiastic welder, a demon when wielding a plasma cutter.
-She gets her kicks building large-scale interactive sculpture as a proud member of two artists' collectives, The Madagascar Institute and The Flaming Lotus Girls.
-She has worked on art installation teams at festivals including Burning Man, Coachella, Toronto’s WinterCity, Figment, Flipside and The Maker Faire.
+In her spare time, she enjoys snowboarding, growing tomatillos on the roof, playing electric guitar in Lightning Kites and Here Come the Warm Jets: LIVE! and deploying puns that make ears bleed.
+She is a mediocre but enthusiastic welder, much better at wielding a plasma cutter.
+She helps build large-scale interactive sculpture with artists' collectives The Madagascar Institute and The Flaming Lotus Girls and has worked on art-installation teams at festivals including Burning Man, Coachella, WinterCity (Toronto), Figment, Flipside and The Maker Faire.
 She also enjoys devising macabre parlor games with Dark Passage.

-Jessica likes taking pictures.
-Her professional photography has run in The New York Times, The Associated Press, The Christian Science Monitor, The New York Observer, The Associated Press, Blender Magazine, Laughing Squid and "Burning Book."
-Her HD video footage was featured on the Discovery Channel's Daily Planet show as part of the D.I.Y/-themed "Garage Gurus" week.
+Jessica takes pictures.
+Her professional photography has run in The New York Times, the Associated Press, The Christian Science Monitor, The New York Observer, Blender Magazine, Laughing Squid and "Burning Book."
+Her HD video footage was featured on the Discovery Channel's Daily Planet show as part of the D.I.Y.-themed "Garage Gurus" week.

-Jessica lives in Brooklyn, N.Y.
-She dislikes writing about herself in the third person, though she'll suffer the task to make a good impression.
+Jessica lives in Brooklyn, N.Y. with her dog, Max, a.k.a.
+Spanielpants.
+She dislikes writing about herself in the third person but will suffer the task to make a good impression.